Platform Risk: When Stripe or Wise Can Break You

 But "functioning" and "structured" are different conditions.
 A functioning payment flow can exist alongside unresolved questions about entity boundaries, income classification, documentation completeness, and jurisdictional obligations.

 These questions are structural characteristics, not problems.
 They become problems when someone asks about them — a platform during a compliance review, a bank during an account inquiry, an authority during an audit — and the answers aren't clear.
+The documentation gap between what founders see and what authorities see is where this exposure concentrates.

 What these patterns have in common